A note from the designer

 many of them are badly made, and very few come with any instructions

-In the year 2000, my wife very kindly took me on a bus tour of
+on how to set them up).
+In the year 1999, my wife very kindly took me on a bus tour of

 Guatemala, and, in between seeing the extensive Maya ruins and enjoying